-Tracking for the Winter Reading program begins in...
+Tracking for the Winter Reading program ends in...

-To keep things simple, you can begin tracking your reading on the first day of Winter — Thursday, December 21st.
+To keep things simple, tracking your reading began on the first day of Winter — Thursday, December 21st.

-Postcards to submit your hours in-person along with the form to submit hours online will be available when the program begins.
+Postcards to submit your hours in-person along with the form to submit hours online are now available.

 Yes!
 We feel time spent reading is worth being rewarded for adults too.
 Each hour of reading tracked will become one entry into the drawing for the prize of your choice.

-There will be 3 gift card prize options (to be determined) and each will be valued at $30.
+There will be 3 gift card prize options and each will be valued at $30.